genomicepidemiology/ccphylo/README.md

 ```

 # Introduction #
-CCPhylo is a software suite designed to easen phylogenitic analysis based on alignments from KMA.
+CCPhylo is a software suite designed to easen phylogenetic analysis based on alignments from KMA.
 Neighbor-Joining can be run without KMA alignments, if a Phylip distance matrix is given using "ccphylo tree".

 If you use CCPhylo for your published research, then please cite: